Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Preliminaries and Background

 \subsection{LPs with unique optima}

 This paper focuses particularly on LPs with unique optima, the problems satisfying the following assumption: \begin{assumption} The linear optimization problem \eqref{pro:primal LP} has a unique optimal solution $x^\star$, and the dual problem \eqref{pro:dual LP} has a unique optimal solution $(y^\star,s^\star)$, i.e., $\calX^\star = \{x^\star\}$, $\calY^\star = \{y^\star\}$ and $\calS^\star = \{s^\star\}$. \end{assumption} When $\calS^\star$ is a singleton, actually $\calY^\star$ is a singleton if and only if the rows of the constraint matrix $A$ are linearly independent.
 This assumption is equivalent to having a unique optimal basis, and is also equivalent to the case that the primal and dual optimal basic feasible solutions are nondegenerate.
-Actually, in theory ``almost all'' LP instances have unique optima, as randomly generated instances are known to be nondegenerate almost surely (see \citet{borgwardt2012simplex}).
+Randomly generated instances are known to be nondegenerate almost surely (see \citet{borgwardt2012simplex}).
+The unique optimum assumption is weaker than the nondegeneracy assumption that all basic feasible solutions are nondegenerate, because it requires nondegeneracy only at the optimal solutions.
 The unique optimum assumption and the stronger nondegeneracy assumption are often used in large-scale linear programming (see, e.g., \citet{liu2022primal,xiong2023relation}), semidefinite programs (see, e.g., \citet{alizadeh1998primal}), and general convex optimization (see, e.g., \citet{drusvyatskiy2011generic}).
-But in practice, due to special structures of real problems, this assumption does not always hold.
+But in practice, due to special structures of real problems, this assumption rarely holds.

 Under Assumption \ref{assump:unique_optima}, the primal-dual pair of optimal solutions, $x^\star$ and $(y^\star,s^\star)$, are optimal basic feasible solutions, corresponding to the optimal basis $\Theta:=\{i \in [n]:x^\star_i> 0 \}$.
 Let $\bar{\Theta}$ denote the complement of $\Theta$, i.e., $\bar{\Theta} := [n]\setminus \Theta $.
-Due to strict complementary slackness, $\bar{\Theta} = \{i \in [n]:s^\star > 0\}$.
+Due to strict complementary slackness, $\bar{\Theta} = \{i \in [n]:s_i^\star > 0\}$.
 As $x^\star$ is an optimal basic feasible solution, there are exactly $m$ components in $\Theta$ and $n-m$ components in $\bar{\Theta}$.

-Since the algorithm is invariant under permutation of the variables, for simplicity of notations in this paper we assume that the optimal basis is $\{1,2,\dots,m\}$ and use $B$ and $N$ to denote the submatrices $A_{\Theta}$ and $A_{\bar{\Theta}}$, respectively.
+Since the algorithm is invariant under permutation of the variables, for simplicity of notation in this paper we assume that the optimal basis is $\{1,2,\dots,m\}$ and use $B$ and $N$ to denote the submatrices $A_{\Theta}$ and $A_{\bar{\Theta}}$, respectively.
 In other words,